Kimbsy/clunk/README.md

 ## Collisions

-Take a look at the `examples/collision-detection` game.
+Take a look at the [collision-detection](/examples/collision-detection) example game.

 To detect collisions between sprites in your scene you must do two things.